Veriqloud/kiwi_doc/general-doc/src/electronics/fpga/ddr4.md

 ## Data flow

 #### START
 Alice sends START command to Bob through Ethernet.
 They both send the command to their FPGA, the START state will happen at next PPS and synchronise.
-Network latency has to be small enough, START command on Alice should not be close to the edge of PPS
+Network latency has to be small enough, START command on Alice should not be close to the rising edge of PPS.

+To make sure START command is not close to rising edge of PPS, Alice will request PPS detection from FPGA, she delays at least 10ms (PPS duty cycle) and send START command.
+Readback global counter on both Alice and Bob, compare to verify the synchronisation

 ![](waves/ddr4_start.png)